Restaurants in Brussels

 La Porteuse d' Eau

-La Porteuse d'Eau is a beautiful art deco restaurant not only stuns with amazing decor, but keeps locals coming back for more with classic Belgian cuisine and selection of over 70 Belgian beers.
+La Porteuse d'Eau is a beautiful art deco restaurant that not only stuns with amazing decor but keeps locals coming back for more with classic Belgian cuisine and selection of over 70 Belgian beers.
 This wonderful brasserie in Brussels operates from 11am until 3pm and 6 until 10.30 pm from Tuesday through Thursday.
 On Friday and Saturday, it's open from 11am until 11.30pm, while on Sunday it closes at 10.30pm.

 Address: 48a avenue Jean Volders